 2018 ALLEA Madame de Staël Prize

-The All European Academies Madame de Staël Prize for Cultural Values is annually awarded to eminent scholars whose work represents a significant contribution to the cultural and intellectual values of Europe and to the idea of European integration, thereby promoting and strengthening an understanding of Europe as a multifaceted, intellectual, open and vibrant entity.
+The All European Academies Madame de Staël Prize for Cultural Values is annually awarded to eminent scholars and intellectuals whose work represents a significant contribution to the cultural values of Europe and to the idea of European integration, thereby promoting and strengthening an understanding of Europe as multifaceted, intellectual, open and vibrant.
 The prize also seeks to underline the importance of non-technological scholarly work and research for European advancement.

 The 2018 ALLEA Madame de Staël Prize was awarded to Professor Andrea Pető (Central European University) to honour her wide-ranging scholarly work on gender studies and European contemporary history.
 The award was handed over by the European Commissioner for Digital Economy and Society, Mariya Gabriel, during a festive award ceremony on 16 May in Sofia.
 The laureate delivered the lecture “Parallel stories in European history”, which was preceded by laudatory speaker Luisa Passerini (European University Institute, Florence).

 The Prize seeks to pay tribute to the boundless intellectual and cultural diversity, and richness of Europe.
 It highlights how outstanding scholarly work, particularly in the fields of the humanities and social sciences, contributes to the understanding of Europe as a cultural and intellectual entity.

 The first laureate, Professor of Contemporary History Luisa Passerini (European University Institute), received the Prize from former European Commission President José Manuel Barroso in 2014 as a tribute to her work on European cultural identity.